 The next popular SSH client is Xshells.
 Anyhow, Xshells has the basic features that most SSH clients do.
 Thus, there are always new key features for every newer version.
 The extra features include export feature and powerful password encryption feature.
 So, if you need a few features to try, Xshell might be a good call.

 Furthermore, Xshells can integrate with the Xftp application for file transfer matters.
 Also, you don’t need to open a new session or log in.
 Moreover, just click on the icon and your SSH session will automatically using the location you’ve currently used.
 Luckily, you can get it for free.

 The next SSH client is MobaXterm that is more likely an advanced one.
 Besides SSH, MobaXterm also supports various types of connections such as rlogin, RDP, VNC, XDMCP, FTP, and SFTP.
 Also, MobaXterm provides many supporting plugins.
 Unfortunately, MobaXterm file size is extreme, so you need a lot of storage to use it.

 MobaXterm is available in 2 versions, which are free and paid.
 The free version gives you several feature restrictions, such as maximum session limits and maximum SSH tunnel limits.
 If you want full access, you can pay for the premium version for 69 USD.

-Now we’re getting into a more advanced version of the best SSH client for Windows.
-Now we mRemoteNG that most of the professionals use because of its simplicity.
+Now we’re getting into a more advanced version of the best SSH client for Windows. mRemoteNG that most of the professionals use because of its simplicity.
 Besides, it can be quite confusing for an amateur.
 That’s because, at the start screen, you need to enter the IP or host that you want to remote.

 But after you give the IP, it’ll give you the option to choose the type of connection you want to use.
 Moreover, mRemoteNG supports a lot of connections types like SSH, ICA, HTTP, HTTPS, or even RDP.
 That’s why it’s suitable for professionals.
 Also, it’s free.